 Visitor centers will be open at limited capacity as are select trails, docks, and campgrounds.

 Joshua Tree National Park is nearly completely accessible.
 All basic features of the park are open, including park entrances, entrance booths, roads, parking lots, trailheads, visitor centers, bookstores, information desks, and most bathroom facilities.

 The only true closures, for the time being, are the park ranger programs and all museum and exhibit portions of the park.
-Unlike some other parks, all campsites are first-come, first-serve -- that is, you’re not able to book ahead of time online.

 Joshua Tree has some gorgeous hikes, and the best hikes in the park deserve your consideration.